microsoft/vscode-docs/docs/java/java-editing.md

 To go to a symbol's definition, place your cursor on the symbol anywhere it is used in your source code and then press `kb(editor.action.revealDefinition)`.
 Alternatively, you can choose __Go to Definition__ from the context menu (right-click, then choose __Go to Definition__).
 When there's only one definition of the symbol, you'll navigate directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section and you have to choose the definition that you want to go to.

-### Go to super implementation
+### Go to Super Implementation

-You can keep track of class implementations and overriding methods by clicking the *Go to Super Implementation* link when hover.
+You can keep track of class implementations and overriding methods by clicking the **Go to Super Implementation** link on hover.

 ![Spring Navigation](images/java-editing/goto-super.png)